Yes. Immediate treatment for early stage, open-angle glaucoma can delay progression of the disease. That's why early diagnosis is very important.

 Glaucoma treatments include medication, laser trabeculoplasty, conventional surgery, or a combination of any of these.
 While these treatments may save remaining vision, they do not improve sight already lost from glaucoma.

 Medication.
-Drugs, in the form of eye drops or pills, are the most common early treatment for glaucoma.
+Drugs, in the form of eye drops or (much less commonly) pills, are the most common early treatment for glaucoma.
 Some drugs cause the eye to make less fluid.
 Others lower pressure by helping fluid drain from the eye.

 Glaucoma drugs may be taken several times a day.
 Most people have no problems.
 However, some drugs can cause headaches or other side effects.
 For example, drops may cause stinging, burning, and redness in the eyes.
 Report these symptoms to your doctor so changes can be made in your treatment plan.